benjymous/annotations/sandman/sandman.50.md

                          The Annotated Sandman

-       Edited and largely written by Greg Morrow and David Goldfarb

                           Issue 50:  "Ramadan"
                     Neil Gaiman and P. Craig Russell

               Fourth story in anthology _Distant Mirrors_

-Disclaimer:  Sandman and all related characters are copyrights and trademarks of DC Comics Inc.  Sandman and this annotation are intended for mature audiences only.

-Notice:  Commentaries and additional information should go to goldfarb@ocf.berkeley.edu (Internet) or goldfarb@UCBOCF.BITNET.
-This material is posted by the editor directly to rec.arts.comics, and is licensed to appear on Compu$erve and GEnie.
-It is also available via anonymous ftp from theory.lcs.mit.edu in pub/wald/sandman.
-Please contact the editor if you see this material on any other forum.
-Reproduction in any form without permission of the editor (as agent for the contributors) is forbidden.

 Note:  This story was written in prose by Neil Gaiman, then adapted to comics by Craig Russell.
 Most of Russell's work has been adaptations.